 We’re big fans of these affordable, small space-friendly fire pits.
 You may not have room for a full-size campfire, but you can still recreate the same experience in your little outdoor area!
 Grab a blanket, pour a glass of wine and enjoy the warmth on a cool night.

-Kwik-Hang’s damage-free curtain rod brackets are the perfect solution for renters!
+You can start with Kwik-Hang’s damage-free curtain rod brackets, which are the perfect solution for renters!
 Just align the brackets to your window frame, tap them in with a hammer and hang curtains or drapes instantly — no other tools needed.

 You can also add Kwik-Hang’s no-drill curtain holdbacks to complete your window treatments and create the space of your dreams.
 Our holdbacks feature the same patented damage-free technology as our bestselling brackets.